input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-data.rst

    ConstantParam "string"

 which can be used in forming more complex values just in the same way as constants.
-Similarly the ``Slot`` type is extended with these values:
+Similarly the ``Timeout`` type is extended with these values:

 .. code:: haskell